Areso/civitas/README.md

 Features
 ========

-- Over 30 types of buildings, each intertwined in the chain of production.
+- Over 35 types of buildings, each intertwined in the chain of production.
 - Custom climate zone, each with specific buildings.
-- Global market, player can trade goods with computer players.
+- Global market, player can trade goods with other settlements.
-- Armies, ships, wars, treaties.
+- Army!
+Navy!
+Soldiers!
+Ships!
 - Fame system that allows your city to level up via trades, conquers and special buildings.
 - Prestige system that affects diplomacy.
 - Each city in the game world is linked via a influence system that needs to be maintained for diplomacy to work.